Ingridentify/backend/README.md

 To deploy this application, we use Google Cloud Platform services such as:
   - Google Cloud Run
   - Google Cloud Build
+  - Container Registry

 # Replicate Our Work
 You can follow these steps if you want to replicate our work.
 1. Create new Google Cloud project
-2. Enable Cloud Run API, Cloud Build API, and CloudSQL API
+2. Enable Cloud Run API, Cloud Build API, Container Registry API, and CloudSQL API
-3. Install and initialize the Google Cloud SDK to create a container
-4. Create SQL instance on CloudSQL
+3. Create SQL instance on CloudSQL
-5. Configure your SQL instance to be accessible through the internet (we will use a public IP)
+4. Configure your SQL instance to be accessible through the internet (we will use a public IP)
-6. Connect to the SQL instance and create the database and tables using the command below:
+5. Connect to the SQL instance and create the database and tables using the command below:
 ```sh
 CREATE DATABASE Ingridentify;